pawanrajgautam411/coke/README.md

 ---

-# #9 You have multi-threaded java application where the threads appear to dead lock in production.
+## #9 You have multi thread java application where the threads appear to dead lock in production.

 ### Analysis:
 - using tools like `VisualVM` by identifying the thread states & locks from thread dumps